This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask caregivers about directions for eating and drinking.

 - Bowel preparation: You will need to clean out your bowel to get ready for this surgery.
-Your caregiver may ask you to do one or more of the following:
+Your healthcare provider may ask you to do one or more of the following:

 - You may need medicine called an enema.
 An enema uses warm water that is put into your rectum to help empty your bowel.
-Ask your caregiver how to do this, and follow the directions on the package.
+Ask your healthcare provider how to do this, and follow the directions on the package.

 - You may be given 8 to 12 (eight-ounce) cups of special bowel prep medicine to drink.
 Drink 1 eight-ounce cup of bowel prep medicine every 10 minutes until you are passing clear fluid.
-Ask your caregiver for more information about this medicine.
+Ask your healthcare provider for more information about this medicine.

 The day of your surgery: